V1n1v131r4/OSCP-Buffer-Overflow/README.md

 # OSCP Buffer Overflow Cheat Sheet

-The exploitation of the stack buffer overflow in the OSCP exam stil based on Windows 32-bit systems (march 2020 update).

 In this cheat sheet we will use `dostackbufferoverflowgod` as a vulnerable application in our exploration process (more info here: https://github.com/justinsteven/dostackbufferoverflowgood).

 The binary can be downloaded here: https://github.com/justinsteven/dostackbufferoverflowgood/blob/master/dostackbufferoverflowgood.exe